threatworx/gitlab_app/README.md

 - The minimum role required is `Developer` and the minimum scope is `read_repository`

-- Access tokens can be created for GitLab Groups as well which allows you to use a single access token for a group of projects / repositories [more](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html)
+- Access tokens can be created for GitLab Groups as well which allows you to use a single access token for a group of projects / repositories [(learn more)](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html)

 - Remember to copy / store the access token for use later when configuring the app server